choppedcode/vscode-tasks-and-contexts/README.md

 when a task has been activated, any document opened gets added to the task context.

 ### Remove documents from tasks
-To remove a document from a task, use the Shift+Alt+w shortcut or select 'Remove Document From Task' from the document's top bar menu.
+To remove a document from a task, simply close the document.

 ### Import Trello cards as tasks
 Select the board and list you want to import and the extension auto creates tasks for you.